ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads

 main query defined after

-and links a cursor variable dbcur
+FOR and links a cursor variable dbcur with this

 database cursor.
-The results set of the main query can be read with the statement FETCH
+The results set of the main query can be read with the statement FETCH.

 -